California expands access to COVID-19 testing to help communities open safely

-Offering COVID-19 testing to exposed workers is also a requirement of the Cal/OSHA COVID-19 Prevention Emergency Temporary Standard.
-To make COVID-19 testing easier, employers, schools and community groups can team up with the California Department of Public Health Valencia Branch Laboratory, a new lab designed to increase the state’s testing capacity and reduce turnaround time with little or no cost to local groups.
+Testing employees with and without COVID-19 symptoms is an important part of California’s pandemic control strategy, even as more people become vaccinated.
+To make testing easier, employers, schools and community groups can team up with the California Department of Public Health to provide fast, on-site testing with little or no cost to local groups.

 Learn more about COVID testing resources by visiting the Valencia Branch Lab website, reviewing the process, or submitting an interest form.
 You may also address questions to the California Testing Taskforce at firstname.lastname@example.org